howistart/howistart.org/content/posts/cpp/1/index.md

 author: Jeremy Ong
 subheading: CTO and cofounder of PlexChat
 tags: ["cpp"]
-bio: Jeremy is a full stack engineer, currently working on a <a href='http://plexchat.com'>company</a> specializing in cross-platform real-time coordination and communication.
+summary: Jeremy is a full stack engineer, currently working on a <a href='http://plexchat.com'>company</a> specializing in cross-platform real-time coordination and communication.
 He is a programming language and paradigm polyglot, with professional experience ranging from distributed systems and network protocols, to game engines and renderers for next-gen game consoles.
 date: 2015-10-08
 ---